commercionetwork/commercionetwork/docs/nodes/validator-node-installation-mainnet.md

 The most important parameters of this file are

 * moniker: define the unique name of node
 * persistant_peers: define a set of
+* seeds: define a set of
+* persistant_peers: define a set of